What Are The Side Effects of Injectafer?

 Low phosphate levels following long-term Injectafer iron infusions may cause a number of early symptoms of hypophosphatemia side effects, which may not be immediately linked to the IV iron infusion, including:

-If not promptly treated, these Injectafer complications can have severe consequences.
-Those who experience side effects after iron infusion may later be diagnosed with a number of different serious medical condition, like:
+If not promptly treated, these Injectafer complications could have caused severe consequences.
+Those who experienced side effects after iron infusion may later be diagnosed with a number of different serious medical condition, like:

 What Can You Expect After an Iron Infusion with Injectafer?